illydali/tgc16-dom-practice/q1_basics_of_selecting/readme.md

 # Q1 - Basic Selector

-In this execrise, we will practise basic selecting.
+In this exercise, we will practise basic selecting.
 This will be guided, but for the next question, you will be on your own!

 ## document.querySelector